couchbase/couchbase-ruby-client/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+### Compiling

 Part of the library is written in C++, and requires both C and C++ compilers installed on the system.
-To configure build environment, it uses `cmake`.
-When these tools installed, the build process is easy:
+To configure the build environment it uses `cmake`.
+When these tools are installed, the build process is easy:

-    $ rake compile
+    $ bundle exec rake compile

+### Testing

+By default, a mock cluster is used for testing.
+If you wish to use a real cluster, you can define the `TEST_CONNECTION_STRING` environment variable (e.g. `TEST_CONNECTION_STRING=couchbase://localhost`).
+You might also need to set the values for the `TEST_USERNAME`, `TEST_PASSWORD`, and `TEST_BUCKET` environment variables.

+To run the tests:

+    $ bundle exec rake test

+### Linting

+We use the [RuboCop linter](https://rubocop.org/).
+To run it:

+    $ bundle exec rubocop

+### Packaging

+To build and install the Ruby gem (where `VERSION` is the current version of the SDK):

+    $ gem build couchbase.gemspec
+    $ gem install couchbase-VERSION.snapshot.gem

 ## Generate Documentation